kailash-manasarovar/statement/docs/timeline/2024/april.md

     - A little boy was riding a toy tricycle and came up beside me on the right so I looked down.
     - I don't remember much after that but I do remember the boy.
     - He was small but probably a teenager pretending to be younger.
-    - He looked like he suffered from infant-alcohol-syndrome quite badly.
+    - He looked like he had suffered from fetal-alcohol-syndrome quite badly.
-    - I'm guessing while I was looking down at him and smiling, someone was applying something to some bare skin on my right side.
+    - I'm guessing while I was looking down at him and smiling, someone was applying something to some bare skin on my left side.

 ## Fake account posts about "peeping at pre-schoolers"